ClangClangBattarang/Better-HL2DM-FGD/README.md

+Better Half-Life 2: Deathmatch FGD's.

+This is intended to be a merge of mapper commentary from TeamSpen's, SE's variant, default FGDs, and anything I/we can add that'll be useful to know without an exceptionally high amount of Googling.

+WIP - This project is in an unsuitable state for mapping right now.

+---

 Notice: I am not currently working on this project anymore.

 This is a collection of brand new [FGD](https://developer.valvesoftware.com/wiki/FGD) files for Source engine games.
 FGD files tell Hammer what entities there are, and what settings, inputs, and outputs they have.